bynikesh/mychecklist/README.md

 ### Configure app

-Copy `config.sample.json` to `config.json` then edit it with the url where you have setup:
+Copy `config.sample.js` to `config.js` then edit it with the url where you have setup: copy `.env.sample` to `.env` then edit all the database and security related configuration

 - backend api
 - oauth like endpoint for auth